How to apply to become a UK Stewardship Code 2026 signatory

 Asset managers (investment managers) that manage assets on behalf of UK clients or invest in UK assets.
 FCA-regulated asset management firms covered by the FCA Conduct of Business Sourcebook (COBS) Rule 2.2.3 are required to disclose the nature of their commitment to the Code or where they do not commit to the Code, their alternative investment strategy.

 Service providers such as investment consultants, proxy advisors, pension lawyers and data and research providers that support asset owners and asset managers to exercise their stewardship responsibilities.
-Fiduciary managers will need to fulfil reporting expectations relevant to their role from both the Principles for asset owners and asset managers and Principles for service providers.
+Fiduciary managers will need to fulfil reporting expectations relevant to their role from both the Code for asset owners and asset managers and Code for service providers.

 Notifying the FRC that you will apply to become a signatory